paveu/content-publisher/README.md

 $ export DJANGO_SECRET_KEY='' # generate new secret key for django project. you can use following command: openssl rand -base64 64
 ```

-* NOTE #3: Create an account at gmail.com and allow it to send email from external sources.
+* NOTE #3: Create an account at gmail.com and go to google email and check "turning on access for less secure apps"[link](https://support.google.com/accounts/answer/6010255).
 Project uses gmail account to send emails so please fill in following linux env variables:
 ```sh
 $ export EMAIL_USERNAME=''
 $ export EMAIL_PASSWORD=''